Envirometrix/PredictiveSoilMapping/01-Introduction.md

 first studied as independent natural objects.
-At its broadest, this includes information about soil characteristics and classification, soil use and management, soil fertility, soil bio-chemistry, soil formation, soil geography and many other subdisciplines.
+At its broadest, this includes information about soil characteristics and classification, soil use and management, soil fertility, soil bio-chemistry, soil formation, soil geography and many other sub-disciplines.

 In the more focused context of PSM, we are primarily interested in four main kinds of legacy soil data: